Jodie’s Blog: Creating Musical Detectives

 Mentoring

-Through the Plugged in Programme, AMP also linked me up with a mentor for the project who supported the development and reflection on my project as well as my own professional development.
+Through the AMP: Producers Programme, AMP also linked me up with a mentor for the project who supported the development and reflection on my project as well as my own professional development.
 Will Fletcher, an active musician who works with Live Music Now and runs many independent projects was a fantastic mentor to provide insight into the school, having worked there before and having done lots of similar music projects.

 When sharing on my initial plans and ideas, he provided fantastic constructive feedback, including how to balance 1:1 work with group leading.
 Having someone with experience, especially in this area working with young people with SEN/D meant I could ask specific questions about the field and gain better insight before running the project.